dougsweetser/Q/docs/Blogs/Electromagnetism_and_gravity/electromagnetism_and_gravity.md

 smaller, and space-like things get larger, than the magnetic field must get larger due to gravity.

-What physical reason is there to expect an eletric field to behave differently from a magnetic field since both are part of the same electromagentic field?
+What physical reason is there to expect an electric field to behave differently from a magnetic field since both are part of the same electromagnetic field?
 I think of the electric field as a measure of quantized electric charge.
 Say there were only three such charges in a volume.
 It would not matter where those three charges were in a gravity field, the electric field stays the same.
-The magenetic field would be those three charges in motion.
+The magnetic field would be those three charges in motion.
 It is motion that is always effected by gravity.
 Therefore magnetism, charges in motion, must be changed due to where it is in a gravitational field.